Close

 • resources available for personal issues

 Training: The HR department does not train new employees.
-Division managers, supervisors and “lead men” perform the training for field personnel.
+Division managers, supervisors, and “lead men” perform the training for field personnel.
 For administrative (office) positions, current employees form a “training team” to instruct new hires on their responsibilities.
 The new hires are also exposed to the Accountability Chart to identify responsibilities.
 Training is conducted over the first 90 days of employment, with additional/supplemental training every 6 months.
 Safety training for field employees, which includes health training and wellness, is conducted quarterly.

 Guidelines: The Employment Manual lays out clear guidelines for employees to follow, including descriptions of disciplinary procedures.